ReaSlyn/Flavor-symphony/README.md

 # Flavor-symphony

 ## TLDR
-- The main branch possess the working game.
+- The main branch possess the working game and you can play it on https://flavor-symphony.vercel.app/

 - The feat/backend branch possess the working customer order (recipe) generation with the used backend but interaction aren't working.